OpenCode Docker

 The image includes tmux for oh-my-openagent team-mode/hyperplan workflows.
 Team-mode and top-level tmux.enabled integration are enabled in the committed model profiles.
 The wrapper mounts config/tmux.conf read-only as /home/coder/.tmux.conf, so tmux sessions created by OpenCode use the repo config inside the container.

-Use ./ocd --tmux to start OpenCode inside a visible container-internal tmux session named opencode.
-Extra OpenCode arguments are forwarded after the workspace path, and --profile still selects the mounted oh-my-openagent profile:
+Use ./ocd --ocd-tmux to start OpenCode inside a visible container-internal tmux session named opencode.
+Extra OpenCode arguments are forwarded after the workspace path, and --ocd-profile selects the mounted oh-my-openagent profile:

 This tmux setup is intentionally internal to the container.
-It does not share host tmux sockets or sessions, so you can launch ./ocd --tmux from a host tmux pane while oh-my-openagent uses its own separate tmux server inside Docker. --tmux is for the terminal TUI and cannot be combined with --web.
+It does not share host tmux sockets or sessions, so you can launch ./ocd --ocd-tmux from a host tmux pane while oh-my-openagent uses its own separate tmux server inside Docker. --ocd-tmux is for the terminal TUI and cannot be combined with --ocd-web.
 Rebuild with ./build after changing the Dockerfile or tmux package set.

-When --tmux is used, the launcher starts OpenCode with --port because oh-my-openagent tmux pane spawning requires an OpenCode server port.
-The port defaults to 4096 and can be changed with --port, the same flag used by web mode.
+When --ocd-tmux is used, the launcher starts OpenCode with --port because oh-my-openagent tmux pane spawning requires an OpenCode server port.
+The port defaults to 4096 and can be changed with --ocd-port, the same wrapper flag used by web mode.

 The launcher pins the container's outer TERM to xterm-256color; tmux then sets its own terminal type inside the session.
 This avoids broken rendering when the host uses a terminal name that is not available in Debian terminfo.